Prioritize & Plan

 From your sequence of actions, try to identify a subset of actions you can implement with available resources that would yield a positive benefit-to-cost ratio.
 Consider that taking action to put an important and highly visible portion of your plan into effect may give you a “win” that could attract additional resources.
 As possible, anticipate any unintended consequences that could result from individual actions.

-Take a step: Decide which positive benefit-to-cost ratio actions you can implement with available resources.
+Decide which positive benefit-to-cost ratio actions you can implement with available resources.

 If your budget check indicates your feasible solutions wouldn’t be sufficient to build resilience, break your actions into smaller steps to identify the most effective solutions you could implement.
 Iterate as often as necessary, looping back to previous steps and giving further consideration to solutions you once discarded as infeasible.
 Figure out what it would take to get past the obstacles you perceived to put additional options on the table.